pimbrouwers/Cinch.HTTipi/README.md

 # httipi
-A thin wraper around System.Net.HttpClient that makes making HTTP requests much much simpler, effectively turning several dozen lines of code into one.
+A .NET Standard compliant set of extenions methods for `System.Net.HttpClient` that makes making HTTP requests much much simpler.
+Includes a fluent `HttpRequestMessage` builder.

 Compression is automatically enabled if available (from response headers) and streams are used throughout the stack to ensure large requests are handled appropriately.